smorin/py-launch-blueprint/docs/source/about/philosophy.md

 # Project Philosophy

-The Py Launch Blueprint project is guided by a set of core principles and vision that aim to provide a robust, scalable, and maintainable Python project template.
-These principles ensure that the project remains relevant, useful, and easy to use for developers of all skill levels.
+Py Launch Blueprint is built on core principles to ensure a robust, scalable, and maintainable Python project template.

 ## Core Principles

-### 1. Simplicity
-The project aims to provide a simple and intuitive setup process, reducing the initial friction for developers.
-By offering a pre-configured environment with sensible defaults, developers can focus on writing code rather than configuring their development environment.

-### 2. Best Practices
-The project incorporates industry best practices for Python development, including code linting, formatting, type checking, and testing.
-By adhering to these best practices, the project ensures that the codebase remains clean, maintainable, and scalable.

-### 3. Flexibility
-While the project provides a comprehensive set of tools and configurations, it also allows for customization and extension.
-Developers can easily modify the setup to fit their specific needs and preferences.

-### 4. Documentation
-Comprehensive and clear documentation is a key aspect of the project.
-The documentation provides detailed explanations of the tools and configurations used, as well as step-by-step guides for common tasks.
-This ensures that developers can quickly get up to speed and make the most of the project.

-### 5. Community
-The project values contributions from the community and encourages collaboration.
-By fostering an inclusive and welcoming environment, the project aims to build a strong community of developers who can share their knowledge and improve the project together.
+- **Simplicity** – A pre-configured setup minimizes friction, letting developers focus on coding.
+- **Best Practices** – Enforces industry standards like linting, formatting, type checking, and testing.
+- **Flexibility** – Fully customizable to fit different project needs.
+- **Documentation** – Clear, comprehensive guides for easy onboarding.
+- **Community** – Encourages collaboration and contributions to improve the project.

 ## Vision

-The vision of the Py Launch Blueprint project is to become the go-to template for Python projects, providing a solid foundation that developers can build upon.
-By continuously incorporating feedback from the community and staying up-to-date with the latest developments in the Python ecosystem, the project aims to remain relevant and useful for years to come.
+To be the go-to Python project template, continuously evolving with community feedback and modern best practices.